 This course investigates the meanings of media in children's lives.
 The course adopts a cultural historical approach to understanding the role of media in children's cognitive, social, and moral development.
 Looking at children's interactions with media artifacts, the course considers how childhood is constituted by the languages and images of media and situates these interactions within the broader political economic context constructing the child consumer.
-Children's media studied include television programs, video and computer games, films, books, and toys.
+Children's media studied include television programs, video and computer games, films, books, toys, and the Internet.

 480, 481.
-Communication Honors Seminar
+Communication Senior Seminar

-Each year this course will have a different thematic focus which will allow honors students to engage with faculty and visiting lecturers in challenging dialogues and research experiences, culminating in the production and presentation of an original research project or creative work based on the seminar theme.
+Each year this course will have a different thematic focus which will allow honors and non-honors seniors to engage with faculty and visiting lecturers in challenging dialogues and research experiences, culminating in the production and presentation of an original research project or creative work based on the seminar theme.
 Provides students with extensive opportunities to work closely with faculty mentors in developing their research project and creative work.

-Enrollment limited to Honors Program students during the senior year or by permission of faculty instructor.
+Prerequisite: Enrollment limited to majors during the senior year.